 Use Theater Mode

 Have you ever sat in a dark movie theater, moved your arm to get a little more comfortable and then seen a beacon go off on your wrist?
 That was your Apple Watch.
-To avoid being a public nuisance in a movie theater, just swipe up on the watch face and click the Greek theater faces to enable Theater Mode, which will keep your Watch's display off during your film.
+To avoid being a public nuisance in the cinema, just swipe up on the watch face and click the Greek theater faces to enable Theater Mode, which will keep your Watch's display off during your film.

 Do some gym-based cardio